PHELAT/jomleha.social/README.md

 npm run dev
 ```

-This will run the app locally, usually at `http://localhost:3000`.
+This will run the app locally at `http://localhost:3000`.